matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

     }

     if (root == a || root == b) {
-        return root;    // If the current root is either of two nodes then return the root itself }
+        // If the current root is either of two nodes then return the root itself return root;
+    }

     Node<Integer> leftCA = leastCommonAncestor(root.getLeftChild(), a, b);
     Node<Integer> rightCA = leastCommonAncestor(root.getRightChild(), a, b);

     if (leftCA != null && rightCA != null) {
-        // If both exists it means either the node or it's ancestor exists in the left and right subtree so the current node is LCA return root;
+        // If both exists it means either the node or it's ancestor exists in the left and right
+        // subtree so the current node is LCA return root;
     }